THOMASELOVE/rethink/README.md

     - When stuck in an analysis, I try to turn a table into a graph.
 - I have A LOT to learn.

-# Sources of Material in the Talk
+# Sources of Material in the Talk (plus a few things that didn't make the final cut)

 - [The ASA's Statement on p-Values: Context, Process, and Purpose](https://amstat.tandfonline.com/doi/full/10.1080/00031305.2016.1154108?scroll=top&needAccess=true#.Wqqvlej4-Uk).
 ASA = American Statistical Association
     - Full Citation: Ronald L. Wasserstein & Nicole A. Lazar (2016) The ASA's Statement on p-Values: Context, Process, and Purpose, *The American Statistician*, 70:2, 129-133, DOI: 10.1080/00031305.2016.1154108